rust-lang/rust/src/doc/trpl/more-strings.md

 # String

 A `String` is a heap-allocated string.
-This string is growable, and is also guaranteed to be UTF-8.
+This string is growable, and is also guaranteed to be UTF-8. `String`s are commonly created by converting from a string slice using the `to_string` method.

 ```
 let mut s = "Hello".to_string();